shaih/go-yosovss/README.md

 There are 2 reasons: https://github.com/nektos/act/issues/269 and the fact that `gcc` is not included in the default image (and is needed by `cgo`)
 See https://github.com/nektos/act#configuration

-### On rsync-callisto*

-These scripts are used to sync the folder with a VM names callisto/callisto2.
-Useful for benchmarking.